Behdad Esfahbod: Notable projects

-Detention Iran visit
+Detention in Iran

 Esfahbod was arrested by the Islamic Revolutionary Guards Corps intelligence echelon during a 2020 visit to Tehran.
 He was then moved to Evin prison, where he was psychologically pressured and interrogated in solitary confinement for 7 days.
 They downloaded all his private data from his devices.
 Iranian security forces let him go based on his promise to spy on his friends once he was back in the United States.

+Personal life

+He has a brother and a sister.
+He is pansexual.